-OPTION-10: The "x5c" header parameter may include the full certificate path up to a trust anchor.
-If the full path is present, the relying party may choose to use an alternative path up to the trust anchor it trusts provided that at least the end-entity certificate provided in the header is used.
+OPTION-10: The "x5c" header parameter may include the full certificate path up to the a trust anchor.
+If the full path is present, the relying party may choose to use an alternative path up to the trust anchor it trusts provided that at least the end-entity certificate provided in the header is used, only the end entity certificate needs to be used by the relying party to validate the signature.

-REQUIREMENT-11: The "x5t#S256" shall be checked against the certificate used to validate the signature by the relying party if the header parameter "x5c" is not present.
+REQUIREMENT-11: The "x5t#S256" or "x5t#o" hash shall be checked against the certificate used to validate the signature by the relying party if the header parameter "x5c" is not present.